Azure-Samples/AzureDevOps-onnxruntime-jetson/README.md

 [Clone this repo to your AML Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-run-jupyter-notebooks#terminal) to run this training notebook.
 You can use regular `git clone --recursive https://github.com/Azure-Samples/AzureDevOps-onnxrutime-jetson` CLI commands from the Notebook Terminal in AML to clone this repository into a desired folder in your workspace.

 __Get Started to Train__: Open the notebook `Training-keras-yolo3-AML.ipynb` and start executing the cells to train the Tiny Yolo model.
+If the compute you create shows connecting for 10+ minutes, try creating a new workspace in a different region.

 ## <a name="S2"></a>2.
 Release Pipeline